June’19, UNI GRAZ. A honeybee is exploring the Reishi(Ganoderma Lucidum) Mushroom mycelium grown on a 3d printed wood composite mesh.

 Advantages of mushroom/ fungal mycelium are very diverse in all sorts of ways, and are big game-changers in diverse subject fields from the dawn of modern pharmacology (De Materia Medica) to rocket-science bio technologies.
 For example, researchers have found out the heated portobello mushroom skins became a lattice of nano-carbon ribbons, which meant that they can be used as batteries having enough surface area after changing their molecular structure for storing energy (ScienceDaily.
 “Making Batteries with Portabella Mushrooms: Porous Structure of Portabella Mushrooms Is Key to Making Efficient Batteries That Could Power Cell Phones, Electric Vehicles.”
 Accessed April 22, 2020).

-The functional advantages vary vastly also depending on selected mushroom species and strains used to make these materials, as well as the process variables effecting the form and possible applications of the outcome.
-So, there is an immense amount of exploration humans can do when they are able to decode even some letters from Fungi Alphabet, noone knows what could happen if we could speak the language of fungi 🙂
+The functional advantages vary vastly depending on selected mushroom species and strains used to make these materials, as well as the process variables effecting the form.
+As we all know the form is also a big factor in determining the possible applications of the outcome.

 HIVEOPOLIS AND MYCELIUM